QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 ⚠️ ️ Both raise a [verified `IOException`](../_general/index.md#verified-exceptions) that must be caught.
 Whether you have one or multiple `try-catch` is up to your needs.

 If you open a stream <small>(not stdin/...)</small>, you have to close it.
-A new alternative is the `try-ressource` which automatically close a resource.
+A new alternative is the `try-ressource` which automatically closes a resource.

 ```java
 // try-with-resources